SELECT Queries Syntax¶

 This clause has the same meaning as the WHERE clause.
 The difference is in which data is read from the table.
 When using PREWHERE, first only the columns necessary for executing PREWHERE are read.
 Then the other columns are read that are needed for running the query, but only those blocks where the PREWHERE expression is true.

-It makes sense to use PREWHERE if there are filtration conditions that are not suitable for indexes that are used by a minority of the columns in the query, but that provide strong data filtration.
+It makes sense to use PREWHERE if there are filtration conditions that are used by a minority of the columns in the query, but that provide strong data filtration.
 This reduces the volume of data to read.

 For example, it is useful to write PREWHERE for queries that extract a large number of columns, but that only have filtration for a few columns.